Dynamo13/SE-UResNet/README.md

  Please refer to the [notebook](model_pytorch.ipynb) for pytorch implementation.

  ## Citation
+ If you use this code in your research, please cite:
   ```
   D. Pal, T. Meena and S. Roy, "A Fully Connected Reproducible SE-UResNet for Multiorgan Chest Radiographs Segmentation," 2023 IEEE 24th International Conference on Information Reuse and Integration for Data Science (IRI), Bellevue, WA, USA, 2023, pp. 261-266, doi:
   10.1109/IRI58017.2023.00052.